The next regular monthly meeting of the Board of Trustees is scheduled for Thursday, May 28, 2026 at 6:00 p.m. at the East Hills Library.

 There was no other New Business.

-There being no further business, Rosetta Ballew-Jennings moved and Bobbie Cronk seconded to adjourn the meeting.
-All Trustees in attendance voted “yes.”
+There being no further business, Bobbie Cronk moved and LaTonya Williams seconded to adjourn the meeting.
+All Board members in attendance voted “yes.”
 Motion carried.

 Harriet Gordon